Strategies

 >>> last_prices = self.get_last_prices(assets)

-Returns the lines on the trades chart.
+Returns a dataframe of the lines on the indicator chart.

-The lines on the trades chart.
+The lines on the indicator chart.

-Return type
+Return type:

 pandas.DataFrame

-Returns the markers on the trades chart.
+Returns the markers on the indicator chart as a pandas DataFrame.

-The markers on the trades chart.
+The markers on the indicator chart.

-Return type
+Return type:

 pandas.DataFrame

-get_multiplier(chains, exchange='SMART')
+get_multiplier(chains, exchange='SMART')#

 Returns option chain for a particular exchange.